-Study shows reduced risk of preterm birth for pregnant women vaccinated during pandemic fluFebruary 19th, 2013 in Obstetrics & gynaecology /
+Study shows reduced risk of preterm birth for pregnant women vaccinated during pandemic fluFebruary 19, 2013 in Medicine & Health / Obstetrics & gynaecology

 (Medical Xpress)—Pregnant women who received the H1N1 influenza vaccine during the 2009 pandemic were less likely to have premature babies, and their babies weighed more on average.